owid/owid-grapher/README.md

 Since the full data_values table (including everything we haven't visualized yet) is really big (>10GB uncompressed), we don't currently have an export for it.
 If you'd like a copy please [contact us](mailto:jaiden@ourworldindata.org).

+## Development server

+`cp .env.example .env` and populate `.env` with your database details.
+Then run `yarn setup` to do an initial compilation.

-Once you have your database ready, run `yarn dev` and head to `localhost:3030`.
+Finally, run `yarn dev` and head to `localhost:3030`.
 If everything is going to plan, you should see a login screen!
 The default user account is "admin@example.com" with a password of "admin".

-You may also want to run a static build for the initial charts: `node dist/src/bakeCharts.js`. `bakeCharts.js` will be compiled from the TypeScript by `yarn dev`, which may take a few moments.
+You may (optionally) want to run a static build, which produces the public chart urls: `node dist/src/bakeCharts.js`.
 You only need to run this static build manually after a database import, otherwise it happens automatically when a chart is updated.

 ## Architecture notes